MCAT Score Scale

 3. What a Score Scale Represents

-Universities usually prefer top ranking students from the MCAT score scale.
+Universities usually prefer top ranking students from the score scale of MCAT.
 You should ensure that you have prepared yourself well for the test so you achieve a high score.
 Conducting research about the minimum score requirements at schools and colleges of your choice will tell you how much effort you will have to put in to crack the test.

 Terms and Conditions